 Are directional antennas better than omnidirectional antennas?

 Omnidirectional antennas tend to get a stronger signal, but you need to point them directly at the tower so if there are various distributed towers in your area, you have to either choose one or adjust your antenna regularly.
 Some will come with a swiveling mount and remote control for this purpose.
-Multidirectional tend to have a shorter range, but can speak to multiple towers at the same time.
+Multidirectional tends to have a shorter range but can speak to multiple towers at the same time.

 Is there a way to boost my antenna’s signal strength?

-Location makes a huge difference when it comes to antenna signals.
+The location makes a huge difference when it comes to antenna signals.
 It is not just about distance but also about obstacles, and just a few inches to the right or the left can make a big difference.
 It is worth taking time to experiment with the location, but remember to leave it in the new location for at least a few minutes to see how good the signal strength is.

 Looking for a great streaming device for your TV too?

 Living in a rural area doesn’t mean that you should give up on the idea of a decent TV signal.
 The right antenna can make a big difference.
-These days there are excellent options on the market that work over long distances, can link with multiple broadcasting towers, and won’t fall apart in the wind and rain.
+These days there are excellent options on the market that work over long distances can link with multiple broadcasting towers, and won’t fall apart in the wind and rain.

-While all the antennas on our list are excellent, our top recommendation is the PBD WA-2608 Digital Amplified Outdoor HDTV Antenna which works over long distances and can be adjusted to get a signal from various towers.
+While all the antennas on our list are excellent, our top recommendation is the PBD WA-2608 Digital Amplified Outdoor HDTV Antenna which works over long distances and can be adjusted to get signal from various towers.
 We also like that it comes with everything you need, and you don’t have to worry about tracking down various cables and splitters separately.